-9 This should be equivalent to the reservation information described in the current draft.
+information described in the current draft.
 See "Reservation protocol" section later.

 10 The assumption here is that there is only ever a single talker associated with a stream.
-If multipoint-to-point or multipoint-to-multipoint is a requirement, then this is achieved by means of a stream per talker.
+If multipoint-tosingle talker associated with a stream.
+If multipoint-topoint or multipoint-to-multipoint is a requirement, then this is achieved by means of a stream per talker.

-11 Putting this more strongly: The high level tag information included in the current draft isn't needed by this L2 protocol, its use is not specified at all in the draft, and therefore, I believe it has no business being included in the specification.
+&lt;sup>11 Putting this more strongly: The high level tag information included in the current draft isn't needed by this L2 protocol, its use is not specified at all in the draft, and therefore, I believe it has no business being included in the specification.